Soldier's Home

 "Soldier's Home" is a short story by Ernest Hemingway.
 It was included in the 1925 Contact Collection of Contemporary Writers and published by Boni & Liveright in Hemingway's 1925 New York collection short stories, In Our Time.
+The story's protagonist is Harold Krebs, a young man who is unhappy after he returns home from serving in World War I.